A Central Limit Theorem for Punctuated Equilibrium: A model for punctuated stabilizing selection

-\be \ud X(t) = -\alpha(X(t)-\theta(t))\ud t + \sigma_{a}\ud B_{t}, \ee where $\theta(t)$ can be piecewise linear, with different values assigned to different regimes (see e.g. \citet{KBarJPiePMosSAndTHan2012, MButAKin2004,THan1997}).
+\be \ud X(t) = -\alpha(X(t)-\theta)\ud t + \sigma_{a}\ud B_{t}, \ee where sometimes the parameters $\alpha$, $\theta$, $\sigma_{a}$ are allowed to vary over the tree (see e.g. \citet{KBarJPiePMosSAndTHan2012, JBeauetal2012, MButAKin2004,THan1997, VMitKBarGAsiTSta2020, VMitKBarTSta2019}).
+Without loss of generality, for the purpose of the results here, we could have taken $\theta=0$.
+However, we choose to retain the parameter for consistency with previous literature.
+In this work we keep all the parameters ($\alpha$, $\theta$, $\sigma_{a}$) identical over the whole tree.

 The probabilistic properties (e.g. \citet{BSapJYao2005}) and statistical procedures (e.g. \citet{RAzaFDufAPet2014}) for processes with jumps have of course been developed.
 In the phylogenetic context there have been a few attempts to go beyond the diffusion framework into L\'evy process, including Laplace motion, (\citet{KBar2012,PDucCLeuSSziLHarJEasMSchDWeg2016,MLanJSchMLia2013}) and jumps at speciation points (\citet{KBar2014,PBasMMarSRob2017,FBok2003,FBok2008}).
 We follow in the spirit of the latter and consider that just after a branching point, with a probability $p$, independently on each daughter lineage, a jump can occur.
 It is worth underlining here a key difference of this model from the one considered by \citet{PBasMMarSRob2017}.
 Here after speciation each daughter lineage may with probability $p$ jump (independently of the other).
-In \citet{PBasMMarSRob2017}'s model exactly one daughter lineage jumps while the other remains at the ancestral value.
-We assume that the jump random variable is normally distributed with mean $0$ and variance $\sigma_{c}^{2} < \infty$.
+In \citet{PBasMMarSRob2017}'s model, in the OU case, the jump is not in the trait value but in the drift function, $\theta$ of Eq. \eqref{eqSDEOU}.
+We assume that the jump random variable, added to the trait's value, is normally distributed with mean $0$ and variance $\sigma_{c}^{2} < \infty$.
 In other words, if at time $t$ there is a speciation event, then just after it, independently for each daughter lineage, the trait process $X(t^{+})$ will be

-\be X(t^{+}) = (1-Z)X(t^{-}) + Z(X(t^{-})+Y), \ee where $X(t^{-/+})$ means the value of $X(t)$ respectively just before and after time $t$, $Z$ is a binary random variable with probability $p$ of being $1$ (i.e. jump occurs) and $Y\sim \mathcal{N}(0,\sigma_{c}^{2})$.
+\be X(t^{+}) = (1-Z)X(t^{-}) + Z(X(t^{-})+\zeta), \ee where $X(t^{-/+})$ means the value of $X(t)$ respectively just before and after time $t$, $Z$ is a binary random variable with probability $p$ of being $1$ (i.e. jump occurs) and $\zeta\sim \mathcal{N}(0,\sigma_{c}^{2})$.
 The parameters $p$ and $\sigma_{c}^{2}$ can, in particular, differ between speciation events.
+Taking $p=0$ or $\sigma_{c}^{2}=0$ we recover the YOU without jumps model and results \citep[described by][]{KBarSSag2015}.